aws/aws-dynamodb-encryption-python/README.rst

 Update Item
 ^^^^^^^^^^^

-Because we cannot know that a partial update you might be making to an item covers all of the signed attributes in your item, we do not allow ``update_item`` on the helper clients.
+Because we can't know that a partial update you might be making to an item covers all of the signed attributes in your item, we do not allow ``update_item`` on the helper clients.

-The reason for this is because if you update only some of the signed attributes, then next time you try to read that item the signature validation will fail.
+This is because if you update only some of the signed attributes, then next time you try to read that item the signature validation will fail.

 Attribute Filtering
 ^^^^^^^^^^^^^^^^^^^

-Because we cannot know what attributes in an item are signed, the helper clients do not allow any attribute filtering.
+Because we can't know what attributes in an item are signed, the helper clients do not allow any attribute filtering.

 For ``get_item``, ``batch_get_item``, and ``scan``, this includes the use of ``AttributesToGet``